albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 #### ![Delete Selected Legs or Procedure](../images/icons/routedeleteleg.png "Delete Selected Legs or Procedure") Delete Selected Legs or Procedure {#delete-selected-legs}

 Deletes all selected flight plan legs.
-Use `Undo` if you deleted legs accidentally.
+Use `Undo` if you delete legs accidentally.

 The whole procedure is deleted if the selected flight plan leg is a part of a procedure.
 Deleting a procedure deletes its transition too.